In an instant, his entire world came crashing down and his dream was crushed.

 It was too much to take for him.
-He had to get out and let out his pain, anger and express himself.
+He had to get out and let out his pain and anger.

 Just a couple of minutes back, he was at the back of an old yellow Volkswagen van with his little sister and uncle while his step dad and mom were at the front.

 His little sister was testing him with an eye test pamphlet and declared, 'Mom, Dwayne's got 20/20 vision.'